Majin-Kilane/Configure-SIEM-security-operations-using-Microsoft-Sentinel/README.md

 ### Skills Learned

-- Create and configure a Microsoft Sentinel workspace
+- Create and configure a Microsoft Sentinel workspace.
-- Deploy a Microsoft Sentinel content hub solution
+- Deploy a Microsoft Sentinel content hub solution.
-- Configure analytics rules in Microsoft Sentinel
+- Configure analytics rules in Microsoft Sentinel.
-- Configure automation in Microsoft Sentinel
+- Configure automation in Microsoft Sentinel.

 ### Tools Used